null

 Once your body processes THC, it stores the molecules in your fat cells.
 While the science of why the body does this is still inconclusive, the fact that the body uncharacteristically hoards THC adds to the molecule's mystical meaning.
 Once inside the fatty tissue, the cannabinoids linger until the fat is burned through either exercise or caloric deficit.
 The body then processes THC molecules out of the body through the bloodstream.
 While the science has yet to prove it, many long-time users who’ve quit cannabis report having “flashbacks” while working out.
 The stored THC gets one last hoorah, so to speak.

-So, if you’ve already guessed, people with less fatty tissue process THC quicker than those with more fatty tissue.
 One way to speed up the process is to take up a cardio-focused workout routine.
 This will burn fat which will, in turn, rid the body of THC sooner.

 Metabolic Rate

 Related to how much fatty tissue your body naturally stores, your metabolism also significantly determines how long THC stays in your system.
 For those who don’t remember health class from high school, your metabolism is a series of processes that convert food into energy.
-When we’re younger, our metabolism is quicker, so fat develops slower, we stay lean, and we tend to eat ravenously.
+When we’re younger, our metabolism is quicker, so lipid tissue develops slower, we stay lean, and we tend to eat more ravenously.
 But as we age, our metabolism slows down, resulting in food taking longer to process through our body.
 This lengthened process can also stretch the amount of time THC stays in your system.
 So, those with quicker metabolisms can see THC process out of their bodies faster than those with slower metabolisms.

 How Long Does THC Show Up on a Drug Test?